flipacholas/Architecture-of-consoles/articles/pc-engine.Rmd.md

 Some groups of channels have additional modes of operation.
 For instance, the last two channels are connected to a **noise generator**.
 Moreover, the second channel can act as a **Low-Frequency Oscillator** (LFO) to modulate the first channel.
 I initially assumed this to be a synonym for [FM synthesis](mega-drive-genesis#audio), but LFOs are more of a 'subset' that produce a **vibrato effect**.

 Speaking of modes, there's another one available called **Direct D/A** (DDA), which enables the CPU to write directly to the audio buffer (bypassing the PSG).
-Consequently, the PC Engine can play **PCM samples**, which are still 5-bit and tightly dependent on CPU cycles.
+Consequently, the PC Engine can play **Pulse-Code Modulation** (PCM) samples, which are still 5-bit and tightly dependent on CPU cycles.
 Nevertheless, two channels can be combined to reproduce 10-bit samples! [@audio-demo].

 All in all, this makes the PC Engine's PSG an exceptionally flexible piece of hardware.